colomoto/colomoto-jupyter/colomoto_jupyter/README.md

     # menu specification (list of dict), optional
     menu = [
         {"name": "entry 1",
-            "snippet": ["code to be append to the current ceull"]}, "---", # separation
+            "snippet": ["code to be append to the current cell"]}, "---", # separation
         {"name": "submenu 1",
             "sub-menu": [